tomshen/sherlock/README.md

 {
   "The Artist": {
     "French film": {
-      "type": "IS-A", # can also be HAS-A or RELATED "certainty": 0.9 # a float in the interval (0, 1] },
+      "type": Relations.ISA, # can also be HASA or REL "certainty": 0.9, # a float in the interval (0, 1]
+      "negative": False # allows us to capture negative statements },
     .
     .